BroadbandForum/usp-test/01-messages-and-path-names.md

         }
     ```

 2. Allow the EUT to send a DeleteResp.

-3. Send a Get message to the EUT with a requested path of Device.LocalAgent.Subscription.
+3. Send a Get message to the EUT with a requested path of `Device.LocalAgent.Subscription.`.

 ### Test Metrics

-1. The EUT's sends a DeleteResp.
+1. The EUT sends a DeleteResp.

 2. The DeleteResp contains two deleted_obj_results elements.
 One contains an
-oper_success element with an affected_paths element listing 'Device.LocalAgent.Subscription.&lt;instance identifier&gt;.'.
-The second contains an empty oper_success element (i.e., `oper_success{}`).
+    `oper_success` element with an `affected_path` element listing 'Device.LocalAgent.Subscription.<instance identifier>.'.
+The second contains an empty `oper_success` element (i.e., `oper_success{}`).

 3. The GetResp does not contain the Subscription instance deleted in step 1.

 ## 1.33 Delete message with unique key addressing